 How to perfect your skin’s pH

 Incorporating AHAs into your routine will help give the skin the acid that it needs to rebuild and repair.
-AHAs increase cell turnover, fade discolouration in the skin and increase hyaluronic acid content.
-They do however increase photosensitivity, so we recommend using a high SPF every day when using all AHAs.
+AHAs increase cell turnover, help to fade discolouration in the skin and increase hyaluronic acid content.
+They can, however, increase photo-sensitivity, so we recommend using a SPF50+ every day when using all AHAs.